EggBanana123/Sonic-Nexus-Restored/README.md

 * To setup your build enviroment and library dependecies, run the following commands:
   * Ubuntu (Mint, Pop!_OS, etc...): `sudo apt install build-essential git libsdl2-dev libvorbis-dev libogg-dev libtheora-dev`
   * Arch Linux: `sudo pacman -S base-devel git sdl2 libvorbis libogg libtheora`
-* Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-Nexus-Decompilation.git`
+* Clone the repo with the following command: `git clone https://github.com/EggBanana123/Sonic-Nexus-Restored`
-* Go into the repo you just cloned with `cd Sonic-Nexus-Decompilation`.
+* Go into the repo you just cloned with `cd Sonic-Nexus-Restored`.
 * Then run `make CXXFLAGS=-O2 -j5`.
   * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`.
   * The `CXXFLAGS` option can be removed if you do not want optimizations.
   * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)

+* Alternatively, you can grab a prebuilt executable from the releases section.

 ## Unofficial Branches
 Follow the installation instructions in the readme of each branch.
-* For the **Nintendo Switch**, go to [LittlePlanetCD's fork](https://github.com/LittlePlanetCD/Sonic-Nexus-Switch).
+* No unnoficial branches at the time of writing

 Because these branches are unofficial, we can't provide support for them and they may not be up-to-date.